 A process flow diagram (PFD) is a graphical representation of a chemical process.
 The PFD displays the relationship between the different process units in a clear, concise manner.
 It is commonly used in chemical engineering and process engineering.

-Chemical Engineering Process flow diagram are the diagram that will help us understand the chemical process with the help of diagrams.
-These diagrams are the fundamentals diagrams that will provide you the overall details of the process in any chemical industry.
+Chemical Engineering Process flow diagrams help us understand the chemical process.
+These diagrams are fundamental and provide the overall details of the process in any chemical industry.

 Types of process flow diagram?

 To understand the process in the chemical industry or any other industry, there are different types of process flow diagram.
-Each type of process flow diagram provides specific details of the plant.
-The types of process flow diagrams are described below.
+Each type of process flow diagram provides specific details of the plant, described below.

 1. Block Flow Diagram (BFD)